decision-press/bootstrapping-ai/README.md

 - Explicit guardrails
 - Rejection rules (what doesn't belong here)
 - Integration points with other pillars
-- Spin up a pillar in pillar1 and instantiate it in pillar2
+- Define pillars in Pillar 1, register them in Pillar 2

 ## Key Features